 And people will gather at City Hall in Belfast to mark the beginning of Srebrenica Memorial Week on Sunday 5 July.

-Organised by UK charitable initiative Remembering Srebrenica, the events will be attended by genocide survivors and Srebrenica mothers who lost husbands, sons, fathers and brothers in the atrocity.
+Organised by UK charitable initiative Remembering Srebrenica, the community action will be attended by genocide survivors and Srebrenica mothers who lost husbands, sons, fathers and brothers in the atrocity.

 Munira Subasić, Kada Hotić, Suhra Sinanović, Kadefa Rizvanović, Nura Begović , Refija Hadzibulić and Aisa Omerović are travelling to the UK with survivors Azir Asmanović and Nedzad Avdić to take part in Srebrenica Memorial Week.

-The week leads up to the EU-wide day of remembrance on 11 July and will include a range of some 100 regional events across the UK.
-From Bradford to Birmingham, Surrey to Stoke-on-Trent volunteer organisers are holding memorial events, poetry readings, exhibitions and more.
+The week leads up to the EU-wide day of remembrance on 11 July and will include a range of some 100 regional community action events across the UK.
+From Bradford to Birmingham, Surrey to Stoke-on-Trent volunteer organisers are holding memorial community action, poetry readings, exhibitions and more.

 Prime Minister David Cameron MP said: